evidentlyai/evidently/docs/book/reference/all-metrics.md

 ## Text-Specific Metrics

-The following metrics only apply for text columns.
+The following metrics only apply to text columns.

 | Metric | Parameters |
 |---|---|